 Davosa GMT on Black Leather Strap: $299.00/£295.00

 With it’s orange tinged hands and square hour markers plus the 24 hour bezel, the Davosa isn’t exactly screen accurate.
 But I think it still has enough of that Rolex vibe to be included.
-Still, it is sneaking up there in price for quartz watch.
-I’ve linked to Amazon above for a reason.
-Some of the reviews for this model are … let’s say less than kind.
+However, the price is sneaking up there for quartz watch.
+You should also be aware that some of the reviews for this model are … let’s say less than kind.
 Some buyers have reported problems with the functionality of the GMT hand, accuracy and the overall quality.
-So if you buy the watch and have any issues, it should be easier to return it with Amazon.
+So make sure you’re 100% clear on their warranty policy.
 I’ve also shared the model with the leather strap.
 There is a version with a metal bracelet for $379.
-But I’m thinking since most of us are going to put it on a nylon band anyway, spending the extra eight bucks doesn’t make much sense.
+But I’m thinking since most of us are going to put it on a nylon band anyway, spending the extra eighty bucks doesn’t make much sense.

 That little extra …

 Many of you probably already know this.
 But the classic black, green and red Connery strap first appeared in From Russia with Love.
 And it was not a NATO!
 Judging by the name, I’m guessing Esprit NATO really wants to hammer home the point that they nailed the screen accurate style.
 It’s available in 18mm, 20mm and 22mm widths.